Health care and emergencies

 Counselling and psychological services

-The Student Engagement & Counselling staff offer a student counselling program as well as support for students with disabilities, chronic illnesses, mental disorders, and learning difficulties or disabilities (BeAble program).
+WU's Student Support offers a student counselling program as well as support for students with disabilities, chronic illnesses, mental disorders, and learning difficulties (see BeAble program).
+The offers are free of charge, confidential, and anonymous.

 Psychological Outpatient Clinic